nirmalaC/HotelBookingSystem/README.md

 Running tests :
 --------------
 You can run the test by using test runner file:
-- Go to uiTestRunner file and right click and click run button to run individual tests OR
+- Go to uiTest file and right click and click run button to run individual tests OR
 Run using maven commands through terminal:
 - "mvn test" This will run both api and selenium tests.